State Policy

 AB 339 (Ortega) — Local Public Employee Organizations: Notice Requirements

-Would require public hospitals and health systems to give unions at least 120 days‘ written notice before issuing requests for proposals (RFPs), renewing contracts, or revising job classifications.
+Would require public hospitals and health systems to give unions at least 60 days‘ written notice before issuing requests for proposals (RFPs), renewing contracts, or revising job classifications.
 CAPH opposes the bill due to concerns about operational delays and workforce flexibility.
-CAPH’s opposition letter can be found here
+CAPH’s opposition letter can be found here.

 SB 632 (Arreguín) — Workers’ Compensation: Hospital Employees

 Creates presumptive eligibility for workers’ compensation if hospital workers contract respiratory and infectious diseases like COVID-19, creating the assumption that the employee became ill while working.
-CAPH opposes the bill, warning it could strain resources and impact the financial stability of public hospitals.
+CAPH was opposed to this bill, warning it could strain resources and impact the financial stability of public hospitals.
+This is now a two-year bill.
 CAPH’s opposition letter can be found here.

 Support